LindaKjellberg/Soil-Moisture-Monitoring-System/soilSensor/soilSensor/readMe.md

 ## Credits:

-Credit goes to similar projects and the open source community, thanks to anyone who shares their knowledge and passion!
+Credit goes to similar projects and to the open source community.
+Thanks to anyone who shares their knowledge and passion!

 Feel free to contribute, report issues, or suggest improvements!